judgej/phpne-talk/streams.md

 Wrappers
 --------

 Each stream is handled by a "wrapper".
 Streams are not objects, but they were, a wrapper wopuld be an extension to the basic stream object.
+The wrapper handles the protocol, such as knowing how to open a local file, or opening sockets to an FTP or web server and logging in if required.

 Every stream is handled by a wrapper.
 If you do not specify the wrapper, then the local filesystem is selected by default.
 This is the "file://" wrapper.